NicoleHinojosa/Assesssment-4/README.md

 mean_growth: A data frame summarizing the mean growth for each site.

-Console Output: The mean growth values are printed to the console.
+Console Output: A printed statement showing the mean growth for each site, formatted as a table.

 ### T-Test for Growth Difference